-The Discussion Sessions (also called Recitation Sessions) meet once a week, as shown in your schedule.
-Our Recitation TAswill lead these sessions.
+The Discussion Sessions (also called Recitation Sessions) meet once a week, as shown in your schedule, and are led by recitation TAs.
 Examples similar to the homework problems will be discussed and one problem from the current homework is randomly selected as a quiz problem.
 These quizzes will be graded and will be handed back to you the following week.